ministryofjustice/moj-frontend/docs/get-involved/contribute.md

 ---
 layout: layouts/community.njk
+subsection: Get involved
-title: Propose a component or pattern
+title: Propose a new component or pattern
 eleventyNavigation:
-  key: Propose a component or pattern
+  key: Propose a new component or pattern
-  parent: Contribute
+  parent: Get involved
+  order: 10
 ---

 Our contribution process supports teams to add components and patterns based on their users needs and service requirements, whilst guaranteeing the quality and usefulness of the MoJ Design System.